 If the source of the infection has been removed and the patient fails to respond favorably after two to three days of penicillin V or clindamycin therapy, it is necessary to add metronidazole.
-Metronidazole is highly effective against anaerobic bacteria but inactive against obligate aerobes.
+Metronidazole is highly effective against anaerobic bacteria but inactive against obligate aerobes, thus it is a good antibiotic for sinus graft infections.
 Therefore, it is not appropriate as a first line of defense or replacement antibiotic for infections of odontogenic origin, but is very effective in combination with the primary antibiotic of choice.

-The recommended dental antibiotic dosages are as follows:
+The recommended dosage for dental antibiotics are as follows:

 Should patients take the full does of antibiotics?

 The dosage and time lines are arbitrary and best guesses more than anything that comes from solid research.
 Add in the fact that every infection and individual is different and that the bacteria is mutating means IMHO the guidelines are not terribly useful.
 The AAE put out a very nice dental antibiotics myths.
 I especially like the following two myths,

 - Myth #7: Antibiotic dosages, dosing intervals and duration of therapy are established for most infections.

 - Myth #8: Bacterial infections require a “complete course” of antibiotic therapy.